schwallergroup/saturn/experimental_reproduction/synthesizability_control/README.md

 Gnina (Docking used in Waste Valorization Experiments)
 ------------------------------------------------------
-The developeres of `Gnina` offer pre-built binaries.
-Download a compatible one from: https://github.com/gnina/gnina/releases
+The developers of `Gnina` offer pre-built binaries.
+Download a compatible one from: https://github.com/gnina/gnina/releases.
+Alternatively, instructions are provided in the codebase to build the binary, if desired.

 Synthesizability Control Experiments
 ---------------------------------------------------------------------------

-All experiments can essentially be run with the same provided configuration file.
-The only arguments that need to be changed are the `building_blocks_file` and `enforced_building_blocks_file` in the `Syntheseus` oracle.
-The building block stocks used in the [pre-print](https://arxiv.org/abs/2410.11527) can be found [here](https://figshare.com/s/07867a1e1025c192e6a9).

-Toggling between `starting-material` and `intermediate` constraints can be done by changing the `enforce_start` (True denotes starting-material constraint) argument in the `Syntheseus` oracle.

-**Note**: To run different retrosynthesis models (other than `MEGAN` used in the pre-print), change the `reaction_model` argument in the `Syntheseus` oracle.
-The current supported models are `MEGAN`, `RetroKNN`, `Graph2Edits`, and `RootAligned`.

-Add the new eMolecules stock to figshare
+The raw data and building blocks stocks used in the pre-print are available [here](https://doi.org/10.6084/m9.figshare.29040977.v1).
+In the pre-print, many reaction constraints were imposed.
+Instead of providing individual run configurations (as `JSONs`), we thought it would be most practical to provide a minimal Jupyter notebook demonstrating how to impose arbitrary constraints.
+This way, if interested, the framework can be adapted to user-specific case studies.

+`./tutorial.ipynb` is a minimal tutorial to generate configuration `JSONs` with arbitrary reaction constraints.
+Running the notebook requires `jupyter notebook` installed in the environment.
+If the above installation instructions were followed, the `rxn-insight` environment can be used to run the notebook.
+Otherwise, one can use any other environments as no specific packages are required.
+We then re-iterate that all experiments can be run as follows:

+With the `saturn` environment activated:

+`conda activate saturn`

+all experiments can be run by passing the `JSON` configuration:

+`python saturn.py` <`JSON path`>